-These are unfortunately quite hard to determine all on your own, since many don’t display many outward symptoms aside from panting, listlessness, or panic.
-However there are ways to determine when you need to call a vet.
+Unfortunately, these are quite hard to determine all on your own, since most of these don’t display many outward symptoms aside from panting, listlessness, or panic.
+However, there are ways to determine when you need to call a vet.

 Assessing the Threat

-- If your cat’s breathing becomes shallow, the panting is very loud or raspy, or is very rapid
+- Your cat’s breathing becomes shallow, or the panting is loud, raspy, or very rapid

-- If your cat pants frequently on and off
+- Your cat pants frequently on and off

 - Discoloration of gums